-Reduced capital deepening accounts for between one-quarter and one-third of the UK's large productivity shortfall since 2008.
-That means that around 4 log points of the 25 log point shortfall in labour productivity that has emerged since 2008 is due to capital shallowing.
-The evidence we have presented suggests that this temporary shift could have been caused by the slow adjustment of the economy to a pronounced increase in labour supply.
+Reduced capital deepening accounts for between one-quarter and one-third (or 6 log points) of the UK's large productivity shortfall since 2008.
+We estimate that around 4 log points of the 21 log point shortfall in labour productivity that has emerged since 2008 is due to increased labour supply.
+The evidence we have presented suggests that the slow adjustment of the economy to a pronounced increase in labour supply weighed on capital shallowing for a prolonged period.

 Our perspective has been both sectoral and aggregate (including cross-country).
 The macro perspective suggests that while micro-based evidence of the impact of immigration on local labour markets points to small long-run effects, this may understate macro effects in the medium-run that owe to reduced capital deepening.
-Our macroeconomic simulation evidence suggests that 6 log points of the productivity shortfall could be attributed to stronger labour supply, and we speculate that this effect could be even stronger in a period of impaired capital markets and weak international demand.
+Our macroeconomic simulation evidence suggests that 4 log points of the productivity shortfall could be attributed to stronger labour supply, and we speculate that this effect could be even stronger in a period of impaired capital markets and weak international demand.

-20The cross-country evidence (based on rolling 20-year samples for each country) is also likely to capture long-run effects which we expect to be more neutral for productivity as capital intensity adjusts.
+17The cross-country evidence (based on rolling 20-year samples for each country) is also likely to capture long-run effects of population which we expect to be more neutral for productivity as capital intensity adjusts.

 How quickly the capital stock adjusts becomes critical for this macro channel.
-It is plausible to believe that this pace of adjustment was slowed down since the financial crisis - and the aggregate impact on productivity of stronger labour supply increased - through credit market imperfections and heightened risk aversion.21
+It is plausible to believe that this pace of adjustment was slowed down since the financial crisis - and the aggregate impact on productivity of stronger labour supply increased - through credit market imperfections and heightened risk aversion.18

 At the sector level, our analysis suggests that the impact on sector-level productivity is more similar across sectors than the impact on sector output.
-This is consistent with sector-level data suggesting broad-based reductions in capital-deepening and labour productivity across sectors.
+This is consistent with sectorlevel data suggesting broad-based reductions in capital-deepening and labour productivity across sectors.

 Nonetheless, other shocks have clearly been central to the productivity slowdown accounting quantitatively for most of the shortfall.
-Some idiosyncratic shocks have applied in the finance and energy sectors.
-In manufacturing, weak international demand may have also played a role.
-To some extent these show up in total factor productivity and in relative prices.
+Some idiosyncratic shocks have applied in the finance and energy sectors.19 In manufacturing, weak international demand may have also played a role.
+To some extent these show up in total factor productivity.
 We leave for future research to address whether some of these factors are reversed or intensified by Covid-19 and the policy responses to it.